 They say a picture is worth a thousand words, so here’s a hypothetical situation to paint the story ‘how real-time information and predictive analytics unlock value.’

-Lets pretend the supply station in the back is bringing in our raw materials.
+Let’s pretend the supply station in the back is bringing in our raw materials.
 The robot is assembling those materials with precision.
-The resulting assemblies are than passed on to the quality station, and the vision system inspects each of those assemblies to insure proper alignment of the parts.
+The resulting assemblies are then passed on to the quality station, and the vision system inspects each of those assemblies to ensure proper alignment of the parts.

 This is a pretty generic operation, but it can show how unified real-time information and predictive analytics unlock value.